-- 1.1 Compliance with these Rules is a requirement not a discretion.
+- 1.1 Compliance with these Rules is a requirement not discretionary.
 Every officer involved in buying goods or services or ordering building or engineering works must be aware of the Rules and comply with them.
-Failure to do so could result in disciplinary action. - 1.2 Except for Corporate Contracts, only officers authorised under their Departmental Scheme of Delegation ("Approved Procuring Officers") can procure goods, services or works of £5,000 or over on behalf of the (See Rule 9.1) Council and only to the extent that they are authorised.
+Failure to do so could result in disciplinary action. - 1.2 Officers undertaking procurements for goods, services or works of £5000 shall comply with these rules and have regard to the Procurement guidance available on iDerby.
+In case of doubt advice must be sought from the Procurement unit before proceeding.

+See Rule 9.1